Approximate Generalized Matching: $f$-Factors and $f$-Edge Covers: Approximation Algorithms for -Matching and -Edge Cover

+Now we sketch why Criterion~\ref{cri:scale} ensures Invariant~\ref{inv:F-scale}, in particular, how it ensures approximate domination and approximate tightness.
+We will not prove it formally as the details are very similar to Lemma~\ref{lem:dual-adjustment} and Lemma~\ref{lem:ag-bf-bd}.

+Observe that primal and dual variables initially satisfy Invariant~\ref{inv:F-scale}, in particular parts $2$ and $3$.
+This is because all edges have $yz$-values equal to $W$, and no edge is in $M \bigcup_{B \in \Omega}$ $E_B$.

-Dual adjustment never changes the $yz$-values of edges inside any blossom $B \in \Omega$, while it will have the following effect on edge $e$ if its endpoints are lying in different blossoms: \begin{enumerate}[itemsep=0ex] \item If $e \not\in F$ and is ineligible, $yz(e)$ might decrease but will never exceed the threshold for eligibility, i.e, it will not drop below $w_i(e) - \delta_i$. \item If $e \not\in F$ and is eligible, $yz(e)$ will never decrease. \item If $e \in F$ and is ineligible, $yz(e)$ might increase but will never exceed the threshold for eligibility, i.e, it will not raise above $w_i(e) + 2\delta_j - 2\delta_i$. \item If $e \in F$ and is eligible, $yz(e)$ will never increase. \end{enumerate} In order words, Dual Adjustment will not destroy Approximate Domination and Approximate Tightness.
+Notice that dual adjustment never changes the $yz$-values of edges inside any blossom $B \in \Omega$, while it will have the following effect on edge $e$ if its endpoints lie in different blossoms. \begin{enumerate}[itemsep=0ex] \item If $e \not\in F$ and is ineligible, $yz(e)$ might decrease but will never drop below the threshold for eligibility, i.e., it will not drop below $w_i(e) - \delta_i$. \item If $e \not\in F$ and is eligible, $yz(e)$ will never decrease. \item If $e \in F$ and is ineligible, $yz(e)$ might increase but will never exceed the threshold for eligibility, i.e., it will not raise above $w_i(e) + 2\delta_{j_e} - 2\delta_i$. \item If $e \in F$ and is eligible, $yz(e)$ will never increase. \end{enumerate}

+In other words, with the proper definition of Eligibility, Dual Adjustment will not destroy approximate domination and approximate tightness.
 Therefore Edmonds' search within scale $i$ will preserve Invariant~\ref{inv:F-scale}.